kontent-ai/kontent-ai.github.io/docs/Guidelines-for-SDK-developers.md

 Welcome to the Kontent.ai guidelines for SDK developers!
 These guidelines cover all the requirements needed to create SDKs for the [Kontent.ai Delivery API](https://kontent.ai/learn/reference/delivery-api/) and should give you a solid starting point for developing SDKs in the framework of your choice.

+> The functional requirements below are specific to the **Delivery API**.
+If you're building an SDK or tool around the [Management API](https://kontent.ai/learn/reference/management-api-v2) or any other Kontent.ai API, follow the more general [Guidelines for Kontent.ai-related tools](./Guidelines-for-Kontent.ai-related-tools.md) together with the relevant [API reference](https://kontent.ai/learn/reference).
+The naming conventions and OS project requirements on this page apply to all of them.

 The guidelines cover the following topics:

 * [Expected SDK functionality](#expected-functionality)